danielford/AllenInstituteSandbox/README.md

 #### Next Steps
 First, there are a few things I need to do first before you guys can use the scripts above:
 * I spent more time this week than I anticipated getting the cluster configured correctly and getting the SSH tunneling working.
 So, I still need to move some hardcoded data in my scripts into a configuration file (this should only take me a few hours).
-* I need to expose some way for you to control the size and scaling behavior of the EMR cluster and Dask cluster(s), probably through configuration files and/or command-line arguments
+* I need to expose some way for you to control the size and scaling behavior of the EMR cluster and Dask cluster(s), probably through configuration files and/or command-line arguments.
+Right now it is hardcoded.
 * I will need to replicate some basic infrastructure in your own AWS account before you'll be able to launch EMR clusters as I am doing.
 I will need to create some VPCs, security groups, IAM roles, etc. Hopefully I will have all the permissions needed to do this, but you guys might need to coordinate with your IT group or whoever manages your AWS resources.

 Another thing I think I need to do is start focusing more on a concrete use case for you guys.
 Sometimes I struggle to come up with meaningful examples to play with the dataset, and I am also a bit unsure whether the approach I've taken above is the right one, so I think it would be helpful if we tried to replicate something end-to-end.